 PURPOSE OF ASSISTANCE

 The purpose of Five County Community Action Assistance is to assist low-income individuals in becoming stabilized and work towards self-sufficiency.
 Assistance should also be sought when all other resources have been exhausted.
-Most assistance will also require clients to fall below the 125% federal poverty guidelines.

 COMMON ASSISTANCE PROVIDED